The history of ecommerce demonstrates that online stores have certainly come a long way in the past few decades!

 With all of the ecommerce options available, customers understandably have high standards for an excellent online shopping experience.

-Their expectations begin with the first interaction that they have with a business, continuing throughout their journey with the business.
-Furthermore, a company’s ability to meet those expectations directly affects conversion rates, brand loyalty, and sales.
+Their expectations begin with the first interaction that they have with a brand, continuing throughout their journey with the business.
+Furthermore, a company’s ability to meet those expectations will directly affect conversion rates, brand loyalty, and store sales.

-What happens to a business that fails to meet consumers’ expectations in these critical areas, such as by lagging behind in its digital commerce strategy?
+What happens to a retail business that fails to meet shoppers’ expectations in these critical areas, such as by lagging behind in the management of its digital commerce strategy?

 Customers may feel out of touch with the brand, as though it doesn’t care about them, or even confused about what it represents.
-These are difficult challenges to overcome once they’re established, no matter the products or services a company offers.
+These are difficult challenges to overcome once they’re established, no matter the products or services a company is selling.

 Because of this, the best time to strategically move into the digital commerce world is as soon as possible if a business wants to increase its sales.

 Digital commerce has the power to help transform the customer journey and to bolster sales in the process.
-Many of your market competitors may already be embracing digital commerce in various ways.
+Many of your store's market competitors may already be embracing digital commerce in various ways in order to sell more.

 As a result, they might be more knowledgeable about customers’ needs and wants.
-They also may be expanding loyalty and market share, meeting consumers’ expectations, and benefiting in other essential ways.
+They also may be expanding loyalty and market share, meeting consumers’ expectations with the items they sell, and benefiting in other essential ways.

 When you consider that customer referrals are directly linked to loyalty and a positive experience, your competitors may be growing stronger by the day.